 Mandalay Bay Resort & Casino

 The Mandalay Bay is one of the largest resorts in Las Vegas, with two massive towers filled with both hotel rooms and lots for kids to do.
-It’s right at the southern tip of the Strip, so although it’s very close to the airport, it’s a little bit far from everything else on the Strip.
+It’s right at the southern tip of the Strip, so although it’s very close to the airport, it’s a little far from everything else.
 This isn’t much of a bad thing if you’re mostly planning on sticking to the resort where you’re staying.

 And, luckily, there are lots for both children and adults to enjoy right on the Mandalay Bay Resort grounds.